42Crunch/resources/AzureCloud.md

    You can also use curl to make the same request, using the -k option to avoid the self-signed certificates issue: `curl -k https://pixi-secured.42crunch.test`

+#### Postman Setup

-5. Import the  `postman-collection/Pixi_collection.json` file in Postman using **Import>Import from File**.
+1. Import the  `postman-collection/Pixi_collection.json` file in Postman using **Import>Import from File**.

-6. Create  an [environment variable](https://learning.getpostman.com/docs/postman/variables-and-environments/variables/) called **42c_url** inside an environment called **42Crunch-Secure** and set its value to https://pixi-secured.42crunch.test to invoke the protected API.
+2. Create  an [environment variable](https://learning.getpostman.com/docs/postman/variables-and-environments/variables/) called **42c_url** inside an environment called **42Crunch-Secure** and set its value to https://pixi-secured.42crunch.test to invoke the protected API.
 Create another environment called **42Crunch-Unsecure** with the same 42c_url variable, this time with a value set to http://pixi-open.42crunch.test:8090.
    The final configuration should look like this in Postman:

    ![Postman-Unsecure-Generic](./graphics/Postman-Unsecure-Generic.jpg)